iobroker-community-adapters/ioBroker.device-watcher/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- added Lupusec and HS100 adapter
+- added Lupusec, HS100 adapter, Zigbee2MQTT and MaxCube
 - changed name of Homematic to HM-RPC
+- made a completly makeover of the blacklist
+- clean up the code and shorten some
 ### 1.1.0 (2022-10-03)
 - removed indicatoren for daily sent messages
 - changed selector for shelly devices